gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- unreleased (...):
+  - added control on startup for new versions
 - 0.9.2 (2013-10-30):
   - added the possibility to rate songs (like/dislike)
 - 0.9.1 (2013-10-05):